AAI’s ‘Back To Work’ programme is…back! Tailored support for women returners

-From 1 November 2021, AAI EmployAbility will run ‘Back to Work’, a programme to support minority ethnic women to return to the workforce after a career break.
+From December 2022 to March 2023, AAI EmployAbility will run ‘Back to Work’, an online programme to support minority ethnic women to return to the workforce after a career break.

 This initiative is open to minority ethnic women in Scotland to access tailored employment support, with resources delivered through online events, one-to-one coaching and digital training.